pslucas0212/Part-5-Perparing-the-Template/README.md

 ### Back on the Satellite side...

-First we will define RHEL 8.3... operating system. ???

-On the side ment chose Hosts -> Operating Systems.
+First we will define RHEL 8.3 as an operating system choice.
+On the side menu chose Hosts -> Operating Systems.

 ![Host -> Operating Systems](/images/sat83.png)